-Before entering your RV, place your hand in the center of the step assembly on bar and pull outwards.
-The step assembly may rise slightly and then come out, away from coach..
-The lower step will unfold 180 degrees to a usable position..
+Before attempting to enter your RV, place your hand in the center of the step assembly on bar and pull outwards.
+The step assembly may rise slightly and then come out, away from coach.
+The lower step will unfold 180 degrees to a usable position.
 Step care, maintenance and lubrication will be found in the maintenance manual.